UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

       necessary SVF maps needed to run the SOLWEIG-model.

 #.
 Another preprocessing plugin is needed to create the building wall
    heights and aspect.
-Open *UMEP -> Pre-Processor -> Urban geometry -> Wall height and aspect* and use the settings as shown below.
-QGIS scales loaded rasters by a *cumulative count out* approach (98%).
+Open UMEP from the processing toolbox again and then *Pre-Processor -> Urban geometry: Wall height and aspect* and use the settings as shown below.
+QGIS scales loaded rasters by a *cumulative count out* approach
+   (98%).
 As the height and aspect layers are filled with zeros where no wall are present it might appear as if there is no walls identified.
 Rescale your results to see the walls identified (*Layer Properties > Symbology*).

     .. figure:: /images/SOLWEIG_wallgeight_solweig.png
        :alt:  None